-Mr. Combs recognizes that the Secretary is privileged to oppose this application.

-Such a dispute may require that Mr. Combs file responsive pleadings.
-In those instances, this application.

-Mr. Combs asks that he be permitted to supplement this application with a single, final

-"wrap-up" application which would include fees and expenses incurred after the date of fees and expenses as set forth herein.
-This application for attorney's fees and expenses is-
+Mr. Poole recognizes that the Secretary is privileged to oppose this application.
+Such a dispute may require that Mr. Poole file responsive pleadings.
+In those instances, Mr. Poole asks that he be permitted to supplement this application with a single, final "wrap-up" application which would include fees and expenses incurred after the date of this application.